 Perhaps now more than ever with the economic downturn, organizations need to be sure there are open and constant lines of communication between the Treasurer and board of directors about sound financial policies/procedures and budget oversight.
 As Ret Boney advises in his “Role of boards critical during crisis” article in the Philanthropy Journal, “when increasing demands, driven by foreclosures and job loss, eclipse available resources, it’s time for board members to stay calm, roll up their sleeves and get their hands dirty.”

-California nonprofits must also be cognizant of California law, which requires nonprofit organizations to have a President, a Secretary, and a Chief Financial Officer (CFO).
+California nonprofits must also be cognizant of California law, which requires nonprofit organizations to have a Treasurer and/or a Chief Financial Officer (CFO).
 Organizations may elect to have both a Treasurer and a CFO, with, for example, a Board member Treasurer operating supplementary to the staff member CFO.
-In such case, the Board Treasurer's duties and responsibilities may be more focused on broader policies and oversight.
+In such case, the Board Treasurer’s duties and responsibilities may be more focused on broader policies and oversight.
 Where an organization has designated the Treasurer title but not a CFO, the Treasurer will typically be considered the CFO.

 Ultimately, while financial management is the primary focus of the Treasurer, the entire board shares accountability.
 As highlighted by the Minnesota Nonprofit Alliance Fund, “the treasurer shouldn’t feel, or be made to feel, that they have sole responsibility for the financial health of the organization.
 Their role is to make sure that the information is accurate, timely and provided to the board.”